 With this next feature, it can come down to personal preference.
 Some comedians have a full blog on their homepage, others have a news feed with all of their news from the past few months.
 Just remember that your website should have a blog, but it shouldn’t be a blog.
-Most people don’t scroll down on a web page (one study showed it was as high as 80% of people), and will only read what they can immediately see on their screens.
+Most people don’t scroll down on a web page, and will only read what they can immediately see on their screens.

 So put the top news items on your homepage (maybe 3-5 items), and direct people to your full blog from there to see more.
 Info about your new album, a new show announcement, or a press article/interview are all things to feature proudly on your homepage.